jundalisay/superb/content/en/research/whittaker/aether/chapter-01.md

 ---
-title:  "The Theories of the aether in the seventeenth century"
+title:  "The Theories of the Aether in the 17th Century"
 heading:  "Chapter 1"
 weight: 2
 author: Edmund Taylor Whittaker